 When I wrote this script I noticed when I was trying to overclock using cpufreq-utils it was reporting totally different numbers than what vcgencmd was giving me.
 That’s when I did some research and learned that the true speeds are controlled by the firmware.
 That is why the best way to overclock your Pi is definitely by using /boot/config.txt and putting the parameters there.

-I also learned writing this that my Raspberry Pi Undervoltage had been triggered even though it was connected to a powered USB hub and bought a better power supply.
-The cheap Canakit Raspberry Pi power supply on Amazon is the one I chose.
+I also learned writing this that my Raspberry Pi was undervolted and throttled.
+This was despite the fact that it was connected to a powered USB hub.
+After that I bought a better power supply and have not have any problems since.
+The cheap but very reliable Canakit Raspberry Pi power supply on Amazon is the one I chose.